 Is Opening 1

-We thought the end of March was just the initial salvo in what could be a series of closure extensions or one long extension and this turned out to be true.
+Back when this started, we thought the end of March was just the initial salvo in what could be a series of closure extensions or one long extension and this turned out to be true.

 Shades of Green is now closed through 1 June.
 Which should extend to 30 June.

 What to do?